-5 Easy Flat Iron Hacks That You Probably Haven't Tried Before
+5 Genius Flat Iron Hacks You Need to Try

-Here, we offer five tasks (some hair-related; some not) that your flat iron your can complete.
-Try these out next time you're feeling like you want to try something new with your tried and true hair tool.
+Below are five tasks (some hair-related; some not) that your flat iron can be used to do.
+Try these out next time you feel like you want to try something new with your tried and true hair tool.

 1. Use a Flat Iron to Give Hair Volume